cjhoon96/BAEKJOON/SAP Certi/FIORI CERTI 정리.md

 ## How do you access the MessageManager?
 (Choose the correct answer).

-### A It is a singleton and can be accessed by the getMessageManager function on the core object.
+### It is a singleton and can be accessed by the getMessageManager function on the core object.

 You have to instantiate the MessageManager using the constructor function.